 Good ARK server settings are often the default values you get after installing the server.
 These values often provide enough difficulty for the average player.
 Changing the default values will obviously lead to a different gaming experience and various kinds of mods.

 With games like ARK, you have limitless options, and your only limitation is the configuration file.
 Changing your settings isn’t as difficult as it seems.
-Whether you wish to change your server name, access file configurations, or reset your default values, this guide can help.
+Whether you wish to change the name of your ARK’s non-dedicated server or dedicated server, access file configurations, or reset your default values, this guide can help.